 Skip to content

-The value added shares presented in the World Development Indicators for agriculture, industry, and services may not always add up to a hundred percent due to FISIM and net indirect taxes.
-Note that GDP in the database is measured at purchaser prices.
-Information about a country's method of price valuation is available in DataBank.
+The value added shares presented in the World Development Indicators for agriculture, industry, and services may not always add up to a hundred percent due to FISIM (where applicable) and taxes less subsidies on products.

 Thank you for visiting the World Bank's Data Help Desk.
 Please review the terms of use for this website.
 Your continued use of this website constitutes your acceptance of these terms and conditions.